 Roll out the pastry to about 1/8″ thickness and use it to cover the apples.
 Trim the edges of the pastry with a sharp knife, then press the edges of the pastry onto the rim of the pie dish.
 Make small slits in the pastry with a sharp knife to allow the steam to escape during baking (image 3 above).

 Place in a pre-heated oven (190C / 375F) for 20 minutes, or until the pastry is nicely browned (image 4 above).
 There is no need to egg-wash the pastry – you are going to turn this upside-down once it cools so that the pastry will form the base of the apple pie.

 Allow to cool, then place a large plate or serving dish upside down over the pie and flip it over.
 Remove the pie dish carefully so as not to disturb the apples.
 The pie should be upside down on the plate with the apples covering the pastry.

-Leave the pie to stand for about half an hour before serving to allow the juices to soak into the pastry.
+Leave the apple pie to stand for about half an hour before serving to allow the juices to soak into the pastry.